-In the tables, visualizations and text below, we compare certain key items and results from 2023 to 2022 and shows year on year development.
-Further key comparative information between 2023 and 2022 can be found within the table "Financial performance summary" on pages 45 and 46 of the report.
+In the tables, visualizations and text below, we compare certain key items and results from 2024 to 2023 and show year on year development.
+Further key comparative information between 2024 and 2023 can be found within the table "Financial performance summary" on pages 42 and 43 of the report.